Imagine this scenario…

 - To prevent injury by progressively preparing the body for competition

-- To establish a foundation of strength, flexibility, and speed and agility mechanics to build upon for the rest of the season
+- To establish a foundation of strength, flexibility, speed, and agility mechanics to build upon for the rest of the season

 - Assuming a lighter schedule for this phase and more general prep than game-planning